Filipe-ac/interferon_1A_rotation_genetic_algorithm/README.md

 From command line

+The parameters are tested and should converge in some minutes.
+To run the default options just type in command line (linux): python rotation.py

-From command line in linux just call rotation.py - [list of points to exlude]
+If you want to exclude some points: python rotation.py-e [list of points to exlude]

-The parameters are tested to have a good convergence, but can be modified with the following arguments

-Parameters to change:
+To modify the parameters, one can pass these arguments:

+-i: Number of iterations.
+Default = 50000
+-e: Points to exclude.
+Default = ''; (Acceptable entrys are [1,2..], 1,2,..)
+-npop: Population number.
+Default = 100
--i number of indivus; Default = 100
+-b: number of best individuals to keep (fraction of the total number of individuaus).
+Default = 20
--b number of best individuals to keep (fraction of the total number of individuaus); Default = -w number of worst individuals to keep (fraction of the total number of individuaus);
+-w: number of worst individuals to keep (fraction of the total number of individuaus).
+Default = 10
--a probability of change of "genetic material" between two solutions; Default = -m probability of mutatuin; Default =
+-m: mutation probabilitie.
+Default = 0.7
+-c: coulple probabilitie.
+Default = 0.7

+For test purposes:

+-p: coordinates of the points.
+Default =coordinates , wich will get the coordinates from the file "coordinates"
+    other options are: "sphere", "spiral" or "circle", wich will create random points in these geometries.
+-np: number of points (only relevant if -p equal to "sphere", "spiral" or "circle").
+Default = 30

+To control the output:

--n name of the destination folder; Default =
+-n: name of the destination folder.
+Default = interferon_rotation
+-plots: if 1, will generate plots of the solutions.
+Default = 0
+-v: Verbose (0 or 1).
+Default = 0

 THE OBJECTIVE FUNCTION: